Last updated on September 11th, 2023

 James Lock added that "Of course this is not most parents, but it is an ongoing clinical issue I hear about frequently."
 On parents' forums I mostly read from parents who are very upset that their child is now 'stuck' at a low number, often announced by one clinician without consulting parents or the rest of the team.

-- accounting for recent weight loss, or failure to gain weight or height prior to diagnosis
+- the extent of weight loss, or failure to gain weight or height prior to diagnosis

 - genetics (based on the build of family members)